 Why do Many Offshore Forex Brokers Decline US citizens to Open Account?

-The List Of Outside US Brokers Accepting US Residents
+The Latest List Of Offshore Brokers Accepting US Residents

-- The list does include not only Regulated Brokers but also Non-Regulated Brokers which you may want to put low priority or make full due diligence.
+- The list does include not only Regulated Forex Brokers but also Unregulated Forex Brokers which you may want to put low priority or make full due diligence.

 - Broker Type Abbreviation

 1) ECN: Electronic Communication Network 2) STP: Straight Through Processing 3) NDD: Non Dealing Desk 4) DD: Dealing Desk 5) MM: Market Maker 1), 2) & 3) allow you to trade directly with market (means major banks etc) without middleman (the broker’s dealing desk) while 4) & 5) is via (or controlled) by the middleman.

 Some brokers are hybrid such as DD/STP, means they have both system.
 In short, you may want to select 1),2) & 3) rather than 4) & 5).
 For the detail rationale, please check Select Trusted Forex Brokers With No Hidden Agenda.
 There are a few brokers I marked “Reportedly Trusted" which are in line with the original list and according to Babypip forum, the Trusted brokers are described as “the Trusted Broker designation was determined by a consensus of thread participants — primarily participants who trade live accounts with the broker being vetted.
 Each Trusted Broker was judged to be exemplary based on these criteria:

 - (1) honesty and transparency in advertising their services, and in handling the funds and executing the trades of their clients

 - (2) compliance with the laws and regulations of the country in which they are domiciled" (so, currently they are considered as the best forex brokers for US clients outside the US soil)